menu

 1 Thornling

 You can make infinite Green mana, you can kill every creature on the board, or you can just grow your Necrotic Ooze to massive proportions.
-Too bad you can't give it Haste (remember Ancestral Anger in old-school Reanimator circa Odyssey Block?).
+Too bad you can't give it Haste (remember Anger in old-school Reanimator circa Odyssey Block?).
 Except with Thornling, you can.
 And you can make your Necrotic Ooze Indestructible, or give it Trample, for G. Note that Path to Exilecan still be a problem.

 1 Shriekmaw